StudyingLover/StudyingLover.github.io/README.md

 <strong>Hi, I am StudyingLover !👋 </strong>

-<strong>a freshman at XUPT in computer science and technology. </strong>
+<strong>A Sophomore student at XUPT in computer science and technology. </strong>

 </pre>